Upon completion of this chapter, the learner should be able to:

 To be optimally functional, humans are required to quickly and effectively generate movements in ways that are extremely flexible and adaptable.
 Motor control, as defined in Chapter 6, is the process by which the brain organizes and regulates actions of the muscular and skeletal systems, including movement and dynamic postural adjustments of a joint or body segment.
 Occupational therapists and physical therapists have been referred to as “applied motor control physiologists” because their professional duties are directed toward examination and intervention to restore functional movements (Brooks, 1986).
 Therefore, understanding how the CNS initiates and modifies functional movement is essential for their success.

 Neuromuscular disorders can result in primary or secondary movement control impairments that negatively influence one’s success with functional movement.
 Chapter 24 discusses therapeutic interventions to address impairment of motor control-stability.
-In this chapter, interventions that influence the movement aspects of motor control, a frequent focus of ...
+In this chapter, interventions that influence the movement aspects of motor control, a frequent ...